sheganinans/OmegaSq/README.md

 To put another way, the rotational distance of the current joint is calculated by taking the previous joints rotational distance and adding a constant, creating a highly complex emergent animation.

+Made in a couple of hours on a sick day to try out Clojurescript and three.js.

 Written in Clojurescript, use "lein run" to give it a try.

 Comments or Questions? sheganinans@gmail.com